The 2022/22 Premier League season is only a few matchweeks old but there have already been two managerial casualties.

-Whether it’s due to scraping through last season, new owners that may have different long-term views or a bad start, not every manager’s job is as secure as the likes of Jurgen Klopp and Pep Guardiola.
-Find the latest Premier League manager sack race odds* for the 2022/23 season here, with the favourites to leave their positions first:
+Find the latest Premier League manager sack race odds* for the 2022/23 season here, with the favourites to leave their positions next:

 |Manager||Odds from Sky Bet|

-Although we are only at the start of the Premier League season, there are a few managers whose jobs aren’t so secure.
+Although we are only at the start of the Premier League season; Scott Parker and Thomas Tuchel have already lost their jobs, and there are a few other managers whose jobs aren’t so secure.

 MORE OUTRIGHT ODDS: